-- (a) Sustainable procurement requirements, processes, techniques and tools are fully integrated in a user's guide or manual for procuring entities to ensure the correct implementation of procurement laws and regulations. - (b) Lessons learned are evaluated and reflected in regular updates of the manual.
+- (a) Sustainable procurement requirements, processes, techniques and tools are fully integrated in a user's guide or manual for procuring entities to ensure the correct implementation of procurement laws and regulations. (b) Lessens Learned are evaluated and reflected in regular under a of the manual. - (b) Lessons learned are evaluated and reflected in regular updates of the manual.